raynamharris/DissociationTest/scripts/04_candidategenes.md

 In the Cho et al. data, there are 9 differentially expressed genes after 4 hours with LFC &gt; 1.
 But there are 35 with lfc &gt; 0.25.
-I will go with those since that is about the cuttoff used in the Cho paper.
+I will go with those since that is about the cutoff used in the Cho paper.

     fourhours_df <- subset_df(S2, "RNA fold change (4 h/control), log2", "p-value (4 h)")
     fourhours_df <- determineChoDEGs(fourhours_df)